evansadasivan/Crypto-stable-coins-multi-model-forecasting/README.md

             <!-- (Remember to also setup a dot env file containing api keys)  -->

-* ###  Other libraries - can be quick installed using the following commands in the pyviz environment: pip install pyfolio (if you want to use empyrical library for easy stats computation)
+* ###  Other libraries - can be quick installed using the following commands in the pyviz environment:

             conda install -c conda-forge tensorflow -y

             pip install -U scikit-learn